Lovrenc/SimpleEventBus/README.md

 ### SUBSCRIBING

 To subscribe to an event annotate a method with [Subscribe] annotation.
 Subscription method must return void and only use one parameter.
-Below you can see an example of an subscription method that listened for events that pass LanistersSlainedEvent parameter.
+Below you can see an example of an subscription method that listens for events that pass LanistersSlainedEvent parameter.

     [Subscribe]
     public void WhateverNameYouWant(LanistersSlainedEvent e)